autodistill/autodistill/docs/base_models/seggpt.md

 dataset = project.version(1).download("yolov8")
 ```

+Note: if you are not using a notebook environment, you should remove `!pip install roboflow` from your code, and run `pip install roboflow` in your terminal instead.

 To import your dataset into Autodistill, run the following:

 ```py
 import supervision as sv

 supervision_dataset = sv.DetectionDataset.from_yolo(
     images_directory_path=f"{dataset.location}/train/images",
     annotations_directory_path=f"{dataset.location}/train/labels",